hortonworks/cloudbreak/docs/index.md

 When we have started to work on Cloudbreak our main goal was to create an easy to use, cloud and Hadoop distribution agnostis Hadoop as a Service API.
 Though we always like to automate everything and aproach things with a very DevOps mindset, as a side project we have created a UI for Cloudbreak as well.
 The goal of the UI is to ease to process and allow you to create a Hadoop cluster on your favorite cloud provider in `one-click`.

 The UI is built on the foundation of the Cloudbreak REST API.
+You can access the UI [here](https://cloudbreak.sequenceiq.com/).

 ###Manage credentials
 Using manage credentials you can link your cloud account with the Cloudbreak account.